simonmichael/hledger/MANUAL.markdown

 ##### web

-*Requires GHC 6.12 or greater.*
+*Building from source requires GHC 6.12 or greater.*
-*This command can edit or overwrite your journal file.*

 The web command starts a web server providing a web-based user interface, and if possible, opens a web browser to view it.
 The web UI combines the